Blood Stain Removal Tips: How to Get Blood out of Sheets

 We hope that our tips and suggestions for cleaning bloodstains out of bed sheets have been helpful.
 It’s always sad when you have to get rid of perfectly good fabric sheets because they’ve been stained by blood and you can’t get them out.

 Tuft & Needle is here to help you with any and all of your mattress-related questions.
-Whether it’s getting blood out of sheets, improving your sleep posture, or qualities to look for in a new mattress, Tuft & Needle is here to help you.
+Whether it’s getting blood out of sheets, pee or blood out of your mattress, improving your sleep posture, or qualities to look for in a new mattress.